 Combined Cycle (CC) - A natural gas generator where a combustion turbine (CT) is paired with a steam turbine for greater efficiency.

-Combined Heat & Power (CHP) - The use of a heat engine or power station to generate electricity and useful heat at the same time.
+Combined Heat and Power (CHP) - The use of a heat engine or power station to generate electricity and useful heat at the same time.

 Combustion Turbine (CT) - A natural gas generator that heats air to spin an electric generator.

-Community Solar - A solar power plant whose electricity is shared by more than one household.
+Community Solar - A solar power plant whose electricity is shared by subscribers who may not necessarily be located near the plant itself.

 Cooperative - See, Electric Membership Corporation.